-(A pivotal piece of my MS Jigsaw)
+(A pivotal piece of my life Jigsaw)

 Robo-Physio has been developed for home use.
 It is a compact device which allows you to lie with your spine comfortably placed between mechanical fingers to deliver the therapy.

-The spinal massage bed gives you therapy in your own home- so no travelling or extra exertion is involved – which for me is a real positive.
+The spinal massage bed allows you to have the therapy in your own home- so no travelling or extra exertion is involved – which for me is a real positive.

-I should point out here that the improved results did not prove sustainable in the long term without further treatments.
+I should point out here that the improved results do not prove sustainable in the long term without further treatments.
 And as the device is under development my treatments have not been consistent.
 Therefore, I have experienced the positive improvements after a Robo-Physio treatment followed by them tapering off over several days and weeks if I did not have access to another treatment.
 This was only ever due to the fact the device was under development and not available.
 But that will soon be an issue of the past